w3yyb/w3yyb.github.io/_posts/2016-8-21-New-Plan-Start.md

 title: New plan start.
 ---

 New plan start.
-Ago is the future.
-No sorrow no pain.
+Ago is the future,point is circle.No sorrow no pain.